 I won't claim to have all the answers - but I can at least start by defining what value is, and the forms that it comes in.

-The three types of value
+The four types of value

 Entertainment is one of the most underappreciated yet versatile forms of value there is.
 Not a lot of people immediately recognize just how valuable entertainment is.
 But make no mistake.
 People are willing to pay crazy amounts of money to be entertained.